3DPrinterAdvice.comUpdated May 2026

 Cost (quality)£15-20/kg£15-25/kg£18-25/kg

-What I'd Recommend Start with PLA.
+What we'd Recommend Start with PLA.
 Seriously.
 Learn your printer, get your settings dialled in, understand what good layer adhesion looks like.
 SUNLU PLA Plus (around £18/kg, often discounted) is a good step up from basic PLA with better toughness.

 Once you're printing functional parts that need to survive real use, move to PETG.
 The learning curve is small and the results are worth it.